Two Russian Missile Carriers On Combat Duty Off Crimea Coast

-(MENAFN- UkrinForm) Russia keeps two Kalibr cruise missile carriers in the Black Sea with a total salvo of up to 16 missiles.
+(MENAFN- UkrinForm) Russia's Navy has deployed on combat duty in the Black Sea a grouping of five warships, including two missile carriers carrying a total of 16 Kalibr cruise missiles.

 Legal Disclaimer: